 The analytical geek

 During a presentation that wound up a good percentage of the audience, Aiken claimed (with tongue only slightly in cheek) that excessive creativity was dangerous and damaging to PR.
 He explained how, in Government, it was only when communications brought evidence and insight to the table – mostly as a result of detailed data analysis – that the function gained the respect it deserved.

 The search geek

 In a rare, useful sponsor’s presentation (sorry, but we’ve all sat through thinly veiled sales pitches before, right?)
-Cranfield focused on the more pragmatic geek skills PRs need to embrace.
+Cranfield focused on the more pragmatic geek skills PRists need to embrace.
 He neatly classified the recent Google algorithm updates: Panda (war on ‘thin content’), Penguin (war on dodgy links) and Hummingbird (the start of a more intelligent, contextual search future) and how an innate understanding of search functionality can inform PR best practice.
+The SEO people.